gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 1. Once a frame, go through all the cells (initially, there are none) and check whether the decay has completed; evict as required.
 1. Every time the cache is looked up, do the following:
-   1. Hash the position and normal at the hit point to build a list of all affected cells (these may be new cells).
-Make sure to reset the decay back to its maximum value.
+   1. Hash the position and normal at the hit point to build a list of affected cells (these may be new cells).
+Make sure to reset the decay back to its original value.
    1. Pick a hit point at random for every cell in the list; we'll use it for computing the direct lighting contribution as well as spawning a "bounce ray" (using cosine-weighted sampling for instance).
    1. Whatever the bounce ray hits, check whether a cell exists; if so, use its radiance as contribution, if not, do nothing.

-A great property of this approach is that we only trace one "bounce ray" per affected cell while still getting a fairly decent approximation of "infinite" multiple bounces (temporally recurrent, in fact).
+A great property of this approach is that we only trace one "bounce ray" per affected cell, while still getting a fairly decent approximation of "infinite" multiple bounces (temporally recurrent, in fact).
 This gives us a great knob to balance quality vs. performance.
 Indeed, using smaller cells, we achieve greater fidelity but at higher cost.
 Conversely with larger cells, we introduce more bias but our path tracer now runs much faster.